WWE News: Daniel Bryan Drops Major Tease About In-Ring Future On ‘Talking Smack’

 “The WWE doctor Joe Maroon [is] amazing and highly respected in the concussion field, and if they send me to a third neurologist who’s also highly respected in the concussion field and they say literally no… well, then is it really smart to go against two doctors?”
 Bryan said to IGN.
 “I get all fired up… and then I’m like, maybe that’s not the best thing for me and my family going forward.”

-Bryan has teased potentially working elsewhere, telling the New Paper in Singapore last year that these concussion issues “could be the end of my career in WWE, but I don’t think it will be the end of my career.”
+Bryan has teased potentially working elsewhere, telling the New Paper in Singapore last year that this concussion issues “could be the end of my career in WWE, but I don’t think it will be the end of my career.”

 Even during the aforementioned initial run-in with The Miz on Talking Smack, Bryan said he would return to the WWE, “if they let me.”
 Since becoming the SmackDown Live general manager, Bryan has been a focal point of the program but never involved to the point of an in-ring return.
-Despite saying he’s accepted retirement, Bryan’s dreams still involve him inside a wrestling ring

-“A part of my mind hasn’t accepted it.
+Despite saying he’s accepted retirement, Bryan’s dreams still involve him inside a wrestling ring.”A part of my mind hasn’t accepted it.
 I wake up sometimes with dreams of wrestling,” Bryan said to The Daily World in June 2016.
 “This literally happened to me [the night before the speech].
 I was in Las Vegas and I flew in.
 I woke up this morning from a dream where I was going to wrestle and I’m not.
 I have to remind myself at times.”

 [Featured Image by WWE]